 Photography Teaching Artist:

-I teach photography, documentary studies and digital media in New York City public schools for three organizations devoted to bringing arts programs to the schools: Marquis Studios, Brooklyn Arts Council and Magic Box Productions.
+I teach photography, documentary studies and digital media in New York City public schools for two organizations devoted to bringing arts programs to the schools: Marquis Studios and Magic Box Productions.

 For a short biography or to obtain a résumé, please contact me for further information.